Dark Knight Openers and Rotation

 Use Edge of Shadow under raid buffs or to prevent overcapping on MP.

-Hold both charges of Shadowbringer for 2-minute raid buffs.
+Hold both charges of Shadowbringer for two-minute raid buffs.

-Hold both charges of Plunge for 1-minute raid buffs, unless it can be used to maintain better uptime
+Hold two charges of Plunge for two-minute raid buffs, unless it can be used to maintain better uptime — gaining even an autoattack is generally a better use of Plunge than saving it for buffs.

-Use other damaging or buffing oGCDs (such as Salted Earth, Carve abd Spit, Blood Weapon, and Delirium) on cooldown.
+Use other damaging or buffing oGCDs (such as Salted Earth, Carve and Spit, Blood Weapon, and Delirium) on cooldown.

 Using Blood Weapon and Delirium